mitchlynch/rank/README.md

 Default client web server will run on http://localhost:8090

-To start the server, open a second terminal and change to the /server directory.
+To start the server, open a second terminal and within the project change to the /server directory.
 Type:

 ```